aokennard/rat-b-gone/README.md

 This uses Metamod/SourceMod, a SourcePawn plugin, and Python 3.
 It was designed and tested on Ubuntu 16.04.

 ### Python 3
-This uses Selenium's Python module, the other libraries are standard.
+This uses Python's BeautifulSoup module, the other libraries are standard.
 Install with:
 `pip install -r requirements.txt` or `pip3 install -r requirements.txt` if using both versions of pip.

-Additionally, this (currently) uses ChromeDriver on top of Selenium, so you will need to download:
-1. Google Chrome (if not currently downloaded)
-2. The appropriate ChromeDriver version (check version with: `google-chrome --version`), likely at [here](https://sites.google.com/a/chromium.org/chromedriver/downloads)
-Put ChromeDriver in your PATH so that `which` can recognize your installation.

 ### SourcePawn